scothew/s3management/lab3/README.md

 ## Results from Storage Class Analysis

 You will start seeing the Storage Class Analysis results in 24 to 48 hours after the initial configuration.
-Here is sample message you will see in the Amazon S3 console:
+Here is a sample message you will see in the Amazon S3 console:

 ![Object Properties](../images/SA-storage-class-analysis-observe-bar-start-observe.png)